Assassination of Airey Neave: Background

+Assassination

 On Friday 30 March 1979 two INLA paramilitaries gained entry to the House of Commons' underground car park posing as workmen, carrying the bomb in a tool box.
 Once inside they identified Neave's car, and fixed a 16 oz explosive device with a mercury tilt detonator on to the floor panel under the driver's seat.

 Neave left the House of Commons a few minutes before 3 p.m.
 As he drove up the underground car park's exit ramp the angle tilted the bomb's mercury switch and it exploded, the blast knocking Neave unconscious, severing his legs and trapping him in the mangled wreckage of the vehicle.
 Neave was cut free from the wreckage by the emergency services, and rushed to Westminster Hospital by ambulance, dying there a few minutes after arrival, not having regained consciousness.

 Reactions

 The INLA issued a statement regarding the attack in the August 1979 edition of its publication The Starry Plough: